Skip to content

 Fourteen races, fourteen wins; Frankel retired without ever knowing defeat.

 The second Champions Day delivered a moment for the ages.
 Frankel, trained by Sir Henry Cecil and ridden by Tom Queally, won the Champion Stakes to complete a perfect career record of 14 wins from 14 starts.
 It was his final race.
-The performance cemented Champions Day in the public consciousness and gave the fledgling fixture an unforgettable founding narrative.
+The performance cemented Champions Day in the public consciousness and gave the fledgling fixture its founding narrative.
 Frankel retired as the highest-rated racehorse in the history of the World Thoroughbred Rankings.

 2014